 Each individual possesses a certain amount of oil on their skin.
-Beneath every pore lies a sebaceous gland responsible for generating a natural lubricant known as sebum, which hydrates and nourishes the skin.
+Beneath every pore lies a sebaceous gland that generates a natural lubricant known as sebum, which hydrates and nourishes the skin.
 Nonetheless, the glands may often generate an excessive amount of oil, resulting in oily skin.

 It is easy to identify oily skin if your complexion appears shiny, and you must use multiple blotting sheets each day.
 In addition, your skin may feel greasy soon after cleansing.
 Oily skin can lead to acne since sebum mixes with dead skin cells and accumulates in your pores.
-Various factors, including genetics, environment, and lifestyle, contribute to oily skin.
+Various factors, including genetics, climate, and lifestyle, contribute to oily skin.
 Although not curable, you can reduce oiliness by pinpointing the root cause.
-These seven fundamental causes can help you in your endeavor.

 Genetics